koodo-reader/koodo-reader/README.md

 ## Translation

-Koodo Reader use POEditor to manage localization, Visit [here](https://poeditor.com/join/project?hash=fk4qbQTlsk) to edit current translation or add new language
+You can submit pull requests to edit current translation or add new language